 After my trip on the Disney Fantasy a few weeks ago, I’m definitely “on board” (pun intended) with the idea of family cruises.
-However, like most family vacations, a cruise vacation requires lots of advance planning.
-Based upon what I learned, here are my tips for those going on a Disney cruise.
+However, like most family vacations, a cruise vacation requires lots of advance planning, and if you don’t know what to expect, you’ll want to make sure you are prepared BEFORE you leave!
+Based upon what I learned, here’s my advice for those families planning to go on a Disney cruise.

 - Arrive early.
 For most, this means flying in the day before and spending the night at a local hotel.
-The Hyatt in the Orlando airport is a great option, and they offer ground transportation to the cruise terminal.
+For cruises leaving from Port Canaveral, we stay at the Hyatt Regency Orlando Airport.
+Check prices and reviews here.
+They offer luggage service to the cruise terminal if you are taking the Magical Express.
 Make sure you have an early on board time, so you can spend that first day exploring the ship.

 - Make meal plans early.
 There are premium adult-only restaurants (Palo and Remy on the Fantasy and Dream) that require advance reservations.
 Also, you’ll be given a meal time for your evening dinners – if you want the early time, request it well in advance.